Gentlemen's club: United States

-Today, gentlemen's clubs in the United States remain more prevalent in older cities, especially those on the East Coast.
+Gentlemen's clubs in the United States remain more prevalent in older cities, especially those on the East Coast.
 Only twelve American cities have five or more existing clubs: Atlanta, Boston, Chicago, Cincinnati, Denver, Detroit, Los Angeles, New Orleans, New York City, Philadelphia, San Francisco, Seattle, and Washington, D.C.
 New York City contains more than any other American city.
 The Yale Club of New York City, comprising a clubhouse of 22 stories and a worldwide membership of over 11,000, is the largest traditional gentlemen's club in the world.
 Membership in the Yale Club is restricted to alumni, faculty, and full-time graduate students of Yale University, and the club has included women among its members since 1969.

+While class requirements relaxed gradually throughout the 19th and 20th centuries and, from the 1970s onwards; "relics of the age of exclusion" reported SFGate in the United States in 2004 "seem to be in no danger of going the way of other 19th century institutions."